Materials graph tutorial – Lens Studio

 This way, the mesh will still be wobbly, but only in the direction of the normals.
 Which makes it look more like it’s boiling and less like it’s just randomly moving around.

-You could also use a Simplex noise instead of a Voronoi one, which will give you a result closer to the ‘Jello’ material in Lens Studio’s Material Library!
+You could also use a Simplex noise instead of Voronoi, which will give you a result closer to the ‘Jello’ material in Lens Studio’s Material Library.
+Or use your own noise textures!

 I have made an example PBR Graph Editor material that you can download at the bottom of this page,